Belgrade, Sofia, Skopje, Ohrid, Tirana, Montenegro, Sarajevo

 To be attractive for tourists Podgorica would require a lot of

 etc.).
-At the moment even Shkoder in Albania is much
+At the moment even Shkoder in Albania is much more interesting

-and the kids.
-Together we go to the supermarket and buy some
+kids.
+Together we go to the supermarket and buy some groceries, then

 Ulcinj and area around it -> Dobra